greglapit/solitude/obs_summer-guide/Eventual TODOs.md

+- [ ] Make the cards look like weapons
-* Create pixel art font and make sure it meshes with either canvas_item or viewport stretch mode
+- [ ] Create pixel art font and make sure it meshes with either canvas_item or viewport stretch model
+- [ ] Tooltip displaying card effects when in play
+- [ ] HP show expected health lost in progress bar.
+Maybe flashing